-Suunto Zoop Novo vs. Suunto Zoop
+Suunto Zoop Novo vs. Zoop

-Comparing the Suunto Zoop Novo with the Suunto Zoop
+Comparing the Suunto Zoop with the Novo

 You can read our review of the Suunto Zoop Novo to learn more about its overall features and capabilities.